python/cpython/Doc/library/io.rst

 .. class:: BufferedRWPair(reader, writer, buffer_size=DEFAULT_BUFFER_SIZE)

-   A buffered binary stream over two unidirectional :class:`RawIOBase` raw binary streams---one readable, the other writeable.
+   A buffered binary stream providing higher-level access to two non seekable :class:`RawIOBase` raw binary streams---one readable, the other writeable.
    It inherits :class:`BufferedIOBase`.

    *reader* and *writer* are :class:`RawIOBase` objects that are readable and writeable respectively.
 If the *buffer_size* is omitted it defaults to